Chart Color Schemes

 Avondale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Avondale, as evaluated at the latest Census held on 28 August 2016, comprised 71.5% houses and 28.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Regional NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
-In Avondale, the level of home ownership was at 34.6%, with mortgaged dwellings accounting for 39.1% and rented dwellings making up 26.3%.
-The median monthly mortgage repayment in the area was $1,903, recorded as of 28 August 2016, which is above the Regional NSW average.
-The median weekly rent figure for Avondale was $300 during this period, compared to Regional NSW's figures of $1,733 and $330 respectively.
-Nationally, Avondale's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375 as of 28 August 2016.
+In Avondale, as per the latest Census evaluation, 71.5% of dwellings were houses, with the remaining 28.5% being semi-detached, apartments, or other types.
+This contrasts with Regional NSW's dwelling structure, which was 82.6% houses and 17.4% other dwellings.
+Home ownership in Avondale stood at 34.6%, with mortgaged dwellings at 39.1% and rented ones at 26.3%.
+The median monthly mortgage repayment in the area was $1,903, higher than Regional NSW's average of $1,733.
+The median weekly rent in Avondale was $300, compared to Regional NSW's $330.
+Nationally, Avondale's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $300 compared to the national figure of $375.

 Frequently Asked Questions - Housing